 It is recommended to return the items to the same library branch where they were borrowed.
 When the library is closed, they may be deposited in the book return bin.
 Returns by mail are also possible at the borrower's own risk.
 The library is not responsible for any delays in mail delivery and they do not relieve the patron from possible late charges.

 The patron can request an item which has been checked out by another patron.
 The patron cannot request an item checked out by himself.
 The patron can have only one request per item.

-The circulation office complies with the currently valid service fee list, which also specifies the late charges.
-The patron is responsible to keep track of due dates; consequently, is also responsible for late charges, even if a reminder has not arrived.
+The circulation office complies with the currently valid service fee list, which also specifies the overdue charges.
+The patron is responsible to keep track of due dates; consequently, is also responsible for overdue charges, even if a reminder has not arrived.
 If library materials or other property is damaged or lost, the patron is liable for compensating the library for damages and to pay service charges associated with any billing.